Managing Configuration with Helm¶

 # @param global_tags - string - optional - default: 'host=__datakit_hostname,host_ip=__datakit_ip'

-# It supports filling in global tags during the installation phase.
+# It supports filling in global tags in the installation phase.
 The format example is: Project = ABC, owner = Zhang San (multiple tags are separated by English commas)

 global_tags: host=__datakit_hostname,host_ip=__datakit_ip,cluster_name_k8s=government-prod